 Annual Tax Penalty is the penalty you incur for filing your taxes separately.
-This is zero if you file jointly and our calculator tells your the filing separately penalty based on the data you gave us.
+This is zero if you file jointly and our calculator tells you the filing separately penalty based on the data you gave us.

-Final Analysis - We compare what you'll pay annually in the two column.
+Final Analysis - We compare what you'll pay annually in the two columns.
 We take the difference between the two numbers and if the amount is larger than the filing separate penalty listed in the last row, then we recommend you file separately.
 If the penalty is greater than the total savings, then we recommend you file jointly.